HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * link to gDocs and various documentation files tailored for specified Audiences.
 * debateGraph is being evaluated as a way of developing MicroPortals that include links to Resonator.
 * incorporate examples
+* direct editView links are very convenient.
-* using the *.MD url allows direct access to the editView for these pages.
+* using the *.MD url allows direct access to the editView for these pages. *
 * a Canadian National Productivity issue with Identity implications. (https://debategraph.org/Stream.aspx?nid=596285&vt=bubble&dc=focus)
 * Note that Subjects are legal "co-owner"(s) of Personal Information about them.
 * spawn a private repo and confirm that its wikis can be used for business discussions